WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. Go into the Privcy tab and click on the cross next to the NextDNS Ads and Trackers

+5. Go into the Parental Control tab and enable the Block Bypass Methods

-5. Continue onto [Part 2](#part-22-installing-the-dns) to finish the DNS installation
+6. Continue onto [Part 2](#part-22-installing-the-dns) to finish the DNS installation

 ### Part [2/2] Installing the DNS
 1. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website